 \subsection{The source sample}

-The shapes of our galaxies are computed via a self-calibrating version of \lensfit\ \citep{Miller2007, Miller2013, FenechConti2017, Kannawadi2019, Giblin2021}.\footnote{The catalogue is publicly available at \url{http://kids.strw.leidenuniv.nl/DR4/KiDS-1000_shearcatalogue.php}} \lensfit\ is a model-based algorithm that provides a measure of the ellipticity by fitting a PSF-convolved two-component bulge and disc model of a galaxy.
+The shapes of our galaxies are computed via a self-calibrating version of \lensfit\ \citep{Miller2007, Miller2013, FenechConti2017, Kannawadi2019, Giblin2021}.\footnote{The catalogue is publicly available at \url{http://kids.strw.leidenuniv.nl/DR4/KiDS-1000_shearcatalogue.php}} This is a model-based algorithm that provides a measure of the ellipticity by fitting a PSF-convolved two-component bulge and disc model of a galaxy.
 It returns the ellipticity components $\epsilon = \epsilon_1 + i \epsilon_2$, with $|\epsilon| = (a-b)/(a+b)$, where $a,b$ are, respectively, the major and minor axis.
-For each galaxy, the method returns also a weight, $w_{\rm s}$, which accounts for the increase/decrease in the S/N due to the relative orientation of the galaxy with respect to the PSF and the overall S/N. Note that with this definition, the average ellipticity is an estimator of the shear, $\langle \epsilon \rangle = \gamma$.
+For each galaxy, the method returns also a weight, $w_{\rm s}$, which accounts for the increase and decrease in the signal-to-noise ratio (S/N) due to the relative orientation of the galaxy with respect to the PSF and the overall S/N. We note that with this definition, the average ellipticity is an estimator of the shear, $\langle \epsilon \rangle = \gamma$.

 The KiDS-1000 shear catalogue benefits from the improvement in the PSF treatment due to the available information provided by the \textit{Gaia} mission \citep[][]{Brown2018GaiaDR2}.
-The shears are also calibrated to account for the multiplicative bias ($m-$bias) that arises as a further correlation between shear systematics: this is calibrated employing high fidelity image simulations based on deep images of the Cosmic Evolution Survey \citep[COSMOS,][]{Scoville2007}.
-We will discuss the $m-$bias again in Sec.~\ref{sec:galaxy_galaxy_lensing}, where we apply it to our lensing measurements.
+The shears are also calibrated to account for the multiplicative bias ($m-$bias) that arises as a further correlation between shear systematics: this can be calibrated employing high fidelity image simulations based on deep images from the Cosmic Evolution Survey \citep[COSMOS,][]{Scoville2007}.
+We discuss the $m-$bias again in Sect.~\ref{sec:galaxy_galaxy_lensing}, where we explain how we applied it to our lensing measurements.
 A full description of the catalogue and the systematic tests can be found in \citet[][]{Giblin2021}, while more details on the strategy to calibrate residual biases are described in \citet[][]{Kannawadi2019}.